Senior Exit Exams

 - Program is interdisciplinary, multidisciplinary, or self-designed to include several related fields.

-- Baccalaureate programs that have not generated an average of 10 students per year, or a minimum of 50 graduates during the time period 2009-10 to 2013-14.
-Associate programs that have not generated an average of 10 students per year or a minimum of 30 graduates during the time period 2011-12 to 2013-14.
+- Baccalaureate programs that have not generated an average of 10 students per year, or a minimum of 50 graduates during the time period 2015-16 to 2019-20.

 - Program is in phase-out or inactive status at the beginning or during the cycle.
 If a program becomes inactive during the cycle, the scheduled program shall be exempt from the major field test requirements.

-- New programs approved during the 2015-20 Quality Assurance funding cycle that have not reach maturity will be exempt from the testing requirement.
-Program maturity for associate degree programs is a three-year period after implementation; program maturity for baccalaureate programs is a five year period after implementation.
-New associate degree programs approved by the Commission after the 2015-20 cycle begins, unless they are excluded due to one of the other exemptions and reach program maturity during the cycle must be scheduled for testing.
-Since baccalaureate programs require five years to reach maturity, new baccalaureate programs that were approved after July 2015 would not mature until 2020 and thus would be exempt from the major field testing requirement.
+- New programs approved during the 2020-25 Quality Assurance funding cycle that have not reach maturity will be exempt from the testing requirement.
+Program maturity for baccalaureate programs is a five year period after implementation.
+Since baccalaureate programs require five years to reach maturity, new baccalaureate programs that were approved after July 2020 would not mature until 2025 and thus would be exempt from the major field testing requirement.

 - Institutions may submit other programs for exemptions through their respective governing board for consideration by THEC.